 • Pupils are equipped with the scientific knowledge required to understand the uses and implications of science, in the past, today and for the future

-Our science curriculum is based on the National Curriculm from Y1-Y6 and is taught for a minimum of an hour and a half each week.
+Our science curriculum, underpinned by our school vision, mission (RACE: Respect, Aspiration, Community, Enquiring Minds) and values, is based on the National Curriculm from Y1-Y6 and is taught for a minimum of an hour and a half each week.
 Within the EYFS the foundations of science are developed through the practical-based curriculum and each half term they focus on a topic that prepares children for learning in KS1.
 The specific disciplines of biology, physics and chemistry underpin our curriculum design and enable pupils to develop their scientific knowledge and conceptual understanding.

 image